gskumar1010/watsonxai-OpenshiftAI/README.md

    I had 6 worker nodes (m6i.2xlarge) running on AWS of which I allocated 3 nodes for OpenShift Data Foundation(ODF).
 I installed ODF using Operator Hub on the OpenShift web interface. <br/>
    As I wanted to install  meta-llama-llama-2-13b-chat foundational model, I added an extra OpenShift worker node of g5.8xlarge type on AWS. <br/>
      https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=setup-adding-foundation-models
-     has the list of foundational models. <br/>Please check the resource requirements list. <br/>Note: Having multiple models will need quite a lot of memory, cpu, gpus.
+     has the list of foundational models. <br/>Please check the resource requirements list. <br/>Note: If you want to install multiple models, it will need quite a lot of memory, cpu, gpus.

 2. From Operator hub from OpenShift web interface, install Node Feature Discovery operator.
 Then create an instance of Node feature discovery<br/>